LM-01/react-todo-app/README.md

 ## Overview

 This "Todo App" was created using React and Sass.
-Feautes drag and drop functionality, and state management for persistence.
+Features drag and drop functionality, and state management for persistence.

 - Live Site URL: [https://gifted-jennings-c8cac2.netlify.app/](https://gifted-jennings-c8cac2.netlify.app/)